TechmanRobotInc/tmr_driver/README.md

 This repository was deprecated.

-Note: If the user want to know how to use the ROS driver for TM Robot, please directly click the __TM ROS driver version__ listed in the table below.<br/>
+Note: If the user wants to know how to use the ROS driver for TM Robot, please directly click the __TM ROS driver version__ listed in the table below.<br/>

 |ROS Distro (ROS Environment Setup)|TM ROS driver version|TM ROS Vision|Remark: switch GitHub branches|
 |:---|:---|:---:|:---:|